For questions about scholarship applications.

 Persons eligible to receive a scholarship shall be a student from Andrews, NC who has attended a Cherokee County High School and will attend a four-year accredited college or university at the undergraduate or professional/graduate level.
 If a student from Andrews does not qualify, preference will be given to Cherokee County students, and then to students from the seven western most counties of NC (Haywood, Jackson, Swain, Macon, Clay and Graham.)
 Students must be preparing for a professional career in medicine, dentistry, nursing, engineering, or other science, teaching or law.
 The scholarship shall not be used for career preparation in veterinary medicine, funeral direction, mortuary science, or in the ministry.See Details

-North Carolina residents students who are entering their Freshman or Sophomore year to study any engineering, science or math curriculum at NC State University, are at least 18 years of age, are involved in a community service organization (preferably two), are non-smokers and substance-free, and maintain a 2.8 GPA or its equivalent should the grading scale change.See Details
+Students eligible to recieve this scholarship are North Carolina residents who are entering their freshman or sophomore year to study any engineering, science or math curriculum at NC State University, are at least 18 years of age, are involved in a community service organization (preferably two), are non-smokers and substance-free, and maintain a 2.8 GPA or its equivalent should the grading scale change.See Details

 Students enrolled at North Carolina technical or occupational schools pursuing education and training in the field of electrical systems technologies, or apprentices enrolled in an approved apprenticeship program.
 Preference may be given to those who are pursuing a two-year associate's degree.
 Criteria considered by the Scholarship Committee include financial need, academic performance, references, and essay questions as described in the scholarship application.See Details